 We Stand Against Racism and Violence

-We stand with unwavering commitment against racism and violence toward Asian-American and Pacific Isander (AAPI) communities, which has surged during the Covid-19 pandemic.
+We stand with unwavering commitment against racism and violence toward Asian-American and Pacific Islander (AAPI) communities, which has surged during the Covid-19 pandemic.
 We will fight to overcome hate, violence, and bigotry to make sure that we as well as our most vulnerable community members are safe.
-We know that, rising up together, we will win against hatred and violence.
+We know that by rising up together, we will win against hatred and violence.

-As the pandemic wears on, the alarming trend of hate crimes against AAPI has spiked, particularly violence against AAPI women.
-From March 2020 to March 2021, Stop AAPI Hate, a coalition that tracks xenophobia and discrimination against AAPI, received 6,603 reports of anti-Asian hate, over 2,641of which were in California.
+As the pandemic wears on, the alarming trend of hate crimes against AAPI continues to spike, particularly violence against AAPI women.
+From March 2021 to December 2021, Stop AAPI Hate, a coalition that tracks xenophobia and discrimination against AAPI, received 10,905 reports of anti-Asian hate, 37.8% of which are in California.
 Some reported being called racial slurs, spat on, and physically assaulted.
-Women made up 64.8% of those targeted by the violence.
-Many AAPI women are living in fear, scared to leave their homes, worried for their families, alongside an outpouring of grief and anger in the wake of the March 16 shootings at three spas in Atlanta, Georgia.
+Women made up 62.0% of those targeted by the violence.
+Many AAPI women are living in fear, scared to leave their homes, worried for their families, alongside an outpouring of grief and anger in the wake of the March 16, 2021 shootings at three spas in Atlanta, Georgia.

 Positive Methods to Change Fear into Empowerment